Alberta health minister accused of berating Calgary physician, 'intimidating' citizens | CBC News

 During the confrontation, Zaidi said Andrea Shandro yelled at him that he only cares about money.

-"I felt belittled at that moment," Zaidi said, adding that doctors are especially angry because he said Shandro, and members of the public, have accused doctors of being overpaid even as they risk their lives to provide health care during the pandemic.
+"I felt belittled at that moment," Zaidi said.
+Doctors are especially angry because of accusations from Shandro and members of the public that doctors are overpaid, even as they risk their lives to provide health care during the pandemic.

 Minister's emails 'inappropriate'